WybeNetwork/VistaPanel-Customizations/README.md

 Everything here is **FREE** as long as you followed the LICENSE.

-Request permission to remove credits from PlanetCloud's scripts here :  https://goo.gl/forms/aBcB3AzoGCiSylSu2
+Request permission to remove credits from our scripts here: https://discord.gg/FTyFXsU

 # Important
 Please check the issues tab to see what's currently buggy or not working.